tute/talk-welcoming-people/README.md

 * Let's talk about gender and race ratios in our teams

-Like slavery moved from a “that's how the world works” into an awkward “I swear I grant my employees all their rights (I even pay them fairly!)”, let's make it common knowledge the fact that gender, or race does not affect the value of our work, the opportunities we get, or the recognition or salary we should get.
+Like slavery moved from a “that's how the world works” into an awkward “I swear I grant my employees all their rights (I even pay them fairly!)”,

+Let's make it common knowledge the fact that gender, or race does not affect the value of our work, the opportunities we get, or the recognition or salary we should get.

-We all know that, and we all know that we know that.
-Armed with this, let's move forward to more welcoming communities.
+Let’s keep calm, and have these now difficult conversations.

 ![](slides/imgs/keep-calm-it-s-only-difficult-conversations.png)